appahbis/.Net-Runtime-library-for-Delphi/README.md

 Installation Guide
 ------------------
+To download the runtime library setup go to http://sourceforge.net/projects/dotnetruntimelibraryfordelphi/

 To install .Net Runtime Library for Delphi, do the following:

 a.
 Install the Runtime Library using the installer (DotNetRuntimeLibrary4Delphi.msi).

 b.
 Run Delphi IDE.

 c.
 Choose Tools -> Options -> Delphi Options -> Library.

 d.
 Verify, and add if required, the \.Net Runtime Library for Delphi\Source\ path to "Library path".

 e.
 You are now good to use the runtime library interfaces.

 f.
 Examples can be found in \.Net Runtime Library for Delphi\Demos\.

 Supported Versions of Delphi